 One Big Step for Organic Farming

 A public footpath and bridleway, connecting the Highworth and Lechlade Roads passes directly through the farmyard, passing by the cattle sheds and silage pits.
 A fact that surprises many foreign visitors from the ‘new world’, but then this was how the common people once got to work every day, not by travelling tens of miles into the cities like they do today.
-This public right of way forms part of the northern section of the Faringdon Circular Walk, as published in 1999 in a pamphlet by Oxfordshire County Council.
-(The northern route, which passes through a number of farms in the valley seems to be missing in the current online version of OCC’s Faringdon Circular Walk.)
+This public right of way forms part of the northern section of the complete Faringdon Circular Walk, as published in 1999 in a pamphlet by Oxfordshire County Council.
+(This northern section of the whole route that completely encircles the town, passes through a number of farms in the valley but now seems to be missing in the current online version of OCC’s Faringdon Circular Walks.)